TomMcPh/WordleSolver/README.md

 Due to future projects, I am leaving my solver as is, sitting at **rank 270th**<br/>

-The accuracy of the solver is ~99.52%, (2304/2315) <br/> (This number fluctuates between (2302/2315, due to the 6th guess last attempt sometimes being a guess.)<br/> Wordle's solved in first guess: **7**<br/>
+The accuracy of the solver is ~99.52%, (2304/2315) <br/> (The correct guess number fluctuates between (2302-2315, due to the 6th guess last attempt sometimes being a guess.)<br/> Wordle's solved in first guess: **7**<br/>
 Wordle's solved in first two guesses: **159**<br/> Wordle's solved in first three guesses: **668**<br/>